Sidrapong Hydroelectric Power Station: History

 For the first few years Darjeeling Municipality had to run Sidrapong Hydel Power Station at a loss, there being few consumers of electrical power.
 But as the demand grew, a 135 kW set was added in 1905 and a third 135 kW set was installed in 1909 in the same power house.
 A new power house was built in 1916 at a higher location, now known as Jubilee Power House.
 In this way, the total capacity of the station grew from 130 kW to 1000 kW.
 However, the limited supply of water meant that power generation could not be increased to match the growing demand of the town and of the factories at the neighbouring tea gardens.
 Various schemes were prepared to install a larger power station elsewhere.
-In 1914, while surveying for such, Municipal Engineer George P. Robertson drowned in the Great Rangeet River.
+On January 18, 1915, while surveying for such, Municipal Engineer George P. Robertson drowned in the Great Rangeet River.

 In the meantime, the demand for power grew rapidly, while the old single-phase system of supply had become out-dated as it suffered from transmission losses.
 On 9 June 1931, the Municipal Commissioners resolved to modernize the power supply by replacing the old machines and switching from single-phase 83 Hz to three-phase 50 Hz.

 In 1931, the seven old machines of the single-phase system were replaced with five 200 kW units in the new three-phase system, one of them at the Lower Power House and four at the higher Jubilee Power House.
 One 200 kW set was moved in 1942 to a still lower location at Singtam (Darjeeling Singtam) Power Station.
 This may be called a third stage of Sindrapong since it runs in tandem with Sidrapong Power House utilising its discharge water.
 The present installation, therefore, consists of 3 sets of 200 kW at Sidrapong Power House plus one DC hydel generation set of 20 kW for auxiliary power.